SimoCove/gptRealtime_promptTest/README.md

 - File **.camio** (rename the extension to .zip to view its contents):
   contains the drawing information that is passed to the LLM at the beginning of the interaction through dedicated messages.

-- File **"problems.txt"**:
+- File **"problems_and_notes.txt"**:
-  contains the description of the issues encountered during the test.
+  contains the description of the issues encountered during the test and some notes about it.